AitchisonLab/DeleteomeTools/README.md

 ### Gene expression heatmaps
 It may be useful for users to visualize gene expression values for a query strain alongside values from other strains such as those found to be transcriptionally similar.
 DeleteomeTools allows users to generate customizeable heatmaps showing such comparisons.

 The following code will generate a heatmap of gene expression values for the _nup170_ deletion strain's differentially expressed genes (DEGs, rows) alongside values from strains that are transcriptionally similar (columns).
-In this example, default values for statistical cutoff parameters (to select the query strain's DEGs and similar strains) are used.
+In this example, default values for statistical cutoff parameters are used to select the query strain's DEGs and for similarity analysis.
 ```
 # Specify query strain
 querystrain <- "nup170"